 Many places in Latin America have their own version of the Headless Priest, this is the tale from El Salvador, one from Mexico, Guatemala and Nicaragua.

-The origin of the legend of El Padre Sin Cabeza, or the headless priest can be traced to the Spanish Conquest of El Salvador.
+The origin of the legend of El Padre Sin Cabeza, or the headless priest can be traced to the Spanish colonization of El Salvador.
 In the Salvadoran version of the legend of the headless priest, he is the spirit of a priest that died in sin and without confession.
 Some say he had an affair and now his spirit roams the streets, cursed for eternity.

 Others say the spirit of the headless priest was killed during a revolt, he was fighting side by side with oppressed campesinos.
 After being captured, he was decapitated by the authoritative government of the time.

 Legend tells that the spirit of the headless priest can be seen leaving the front doors of a church, on Friday nights, especially during a New Moon.
 In San Salvador, the capital of El Salvador, he can be seen going from church to church, but in towns with only one church he wanders the streets and before the night is over, he can be seen entering the church again, through the church’s closed doors.
 Many claim to see him go through the doors and disappear in the bell tower of a church.

 Those who have seen this spirit, say that he is very tall, but missing his head.
 He is always holding a rosary in his hand and it is said only those out late at night encounter him.
 They feel a bone-chilling cold breeze and cannot speak from fear, for a few days after seeing him.